gertner-code/udacity/README.md

 This repository contains all small projects related to Udacity.
-Projects are only those specifically labeled by Udacity as such and the size small will be considered 1 main page, containing the majority of the code, and nor more than 4 additional pages, containing classes, html, css, etc.
+Projects are only those specifically labeled by Udacity as such and the size small will be considered 1 main page, containing the majority of the code, and no more than 4 additional pages, containing classes, html, css, etc.

 Projects

 movies: